godotengine/godot-docs/about/faq.rst

 ---------------------------------------------------

 In the early days, the engine used the `Lua <https://www.lua.org>`__ scripting language.
-Lua can be fast thanks to LuaJIT, but creating bindings to an object oriented system (by using fallbacks) was complex and slow and took an enormous amount of code.
+Lua can be fast thanks to LuaJIT, but creating bindings to an object-oriented system (by using fallbacks) was complex and slow and took an enormous amount of code.
 After some experiments with `Python <https://www.python.org>`__, it also proved difficult to embed.